 Jump to:Page Content

-Brian S. Mandell is Senior Lecturer in Public Policy and Director of the Harvard Kennedy School Negotiation Project.
-He is also Chair of the Wexner-Israel and Kokkalis Fellowship programs at the School.
-His current teaching and research address the theory and practice of negotiation, emphasizing third-party facilitation and consensus building in domestic and international protracted policy disputes.
+Brian S. Mandell is Senior Lecturer in Public Policy, Director of the Harvard Kennedy School Negotiation Project, and Chair of the Wexner Senior Leadership Program.
+His teaching and research address the theory and practice of negotiation, emphasizing third-party facilitation and consensus building in domestic and international protracted policy disputes.
 He writes about contentious disputes and is completing a book on scenario planning for conflict managers and negotiation practitioners.
-Before coming to Harvard, Mandell taught at the Norman Paterson School of International Affairs at Carleton University in Ottawa.
+Before coming to Harvard, Brian Mandell taught at the Norman Paterson School of International Affairs at Carleton University in Ottawa.
 Previously, he was a strategic analyst for the Canadian Department of National Defense, specializing in UN peacekeeping and the implementation of arms control agreements.
-A Pew Faculty Fellow, a faculty member at Harvard's Program on Negotiation (PON) and at the Kennedy School’s Center for Public Leadership (CPL), as well as a Senior Research Associate at the Kennedy School's Belfer Center for Science and International Affairs, Mandell holds a PhD from the University of Toronto.
+A Pew Faculty Fellow, a faculty member at Harvard's Program on Negotiation (PON) and at the Kennedy School’s Center for Public Leadership (CPL), as well as a Senior Research Associate at the Belfer Center for Science and International Affairs, Brian Mandell holds a PhD from the University of Toronto.

 Brian Mandell welcomes media inquiries on the following subjects:

 Additional experts may be found by clicking on each subject listed.
 You may contact faculty directly or if you need assistance contact the Communications Office at 617-495-1115.